kbaseapps/KBParallel/README.md

 ```

 ### Some Examples
+I.
-1) for a simple hello world example running 3 tasks that just create a .txt file using 1 local & 2 njsw nodes:
+for a simple hello world example running 3 tasks that just create a .txt file using 1 local & 2 njsw nodes:

-To try it, search for "kbparallel example" in 'dev'.  https://gitlab.com/jfroula/kbparallel_example.git
+to try it, search for "kbparallel example" in 'dev'.  https://gitlab.com/jfroula/kbparallel_example.git

+II.
-2) for an example that actually does something, see:
+for an example that actually does something:

 search for bowtie2 or "Align Reads using Bowtie2 v2.3.2".  https://github.com/kbaseapps/kb_Bowtie2.